prodbysendwxve/prodbysendwxve/README.md

 - 🌱 Currently learning c++, html, css, python.
 - 📫 How to reach me: - [Instagram](https://www.instagram.com/sendwave6768/).

+## Education

+- **ISTEP IT Academy**.
+  - Graduated from the primary and secondary level of STEP IT Academy.

 ## My Projects

 nothing